dhruvshan/carbonfootprintapp/README.md

 # Welcome to Endangered Humans

-This is my NTU EEE 2022 FYP - Personal Carbon Footprint Application
+This is my NTU EEE 2022 FYP - Personal Carbon Footprint Application.
+The main objective of this project was to develop an effective carbon footprint calculator app that also provides users with footprint tracking and intelligent recommendations.

 ## Application Stack